Aspects of Jesus

 to the truth!
 And he got tossed in prison and had to be rescued for doing it.

-Peter is the one who supported a formal, hierarchal authority system–in contrast
+the oldest of the disciples and he is the one who supported a formal, hierarchal authority system–in

-to the explicit instructions of Jesus–by "electing" a twelfth "apostle"
+contrast to the explicit instructions of Yeshua–by "electing" a twelfth

-to replace Judas Iscariot.
-He is the one who set himself up with James
+"apostle" to replace Judas Iscariot.
+He is the one who set himself up

-and Andrew as religious rulers in Jerusalem and established a powerful
+with James and Andrew as religious leaders in Jerusalem and established a

-triumvirate which began to pass new rules concerning believer's behavior
+powerful triumvirate which began to pass new rules concerning believer behavior

 Peter is the one who solicited and pressured for donations for the "Lord's" work, and